ANT - Anthropology

 Topic 24: Archaeology of African Thought.
 Same as African and African Diaspora Studies 340R.
 Archaeological, historical, and ethnographic data as they relate to the foundations of contemporary African and African American societies.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: African and African Diaspora 340R, 372G (Topic 3), Anthropology 324L (Topic 24).

 Topic 31: Development And Its Critics.
-Same as Asian Studies 361 (Topic 49).
-Only one of the following may be counted: Anthropology 324L (Topic: Development And Its Critics), 324L (Topic 31), Asian Studies 361 (Topic: Development And Its Critics), 361 (Topic 49).
+Same as Asian Studies 330F.
+Discuss aspects of the contemporary international aid and development in Asia and beyond.
+Examine the decision-making within the development industry and the scope of aid as a economic and social force in the contemporary world.
+Three lecture hours a week for one semester.
+Only one of the following may be counted: Anthropology 324L (Topic 31), Asian Studies 330F, 361 (Topic 49).
 Additional prerequisite: Upper-division standing.

 Topic 33: Geographical Information Systems and Remote Sensing for Archaeology and Paleontology.
 Same as Geography 356T (Topic 3: Geographical Information Systems and Remote Sensing for Archaeology and Paleontology).
 Designed to give students interested in the fields of archaeology, physical anthropology, and paleontology a foundation in the use of geographical information systems (GIS) and the analysis of remotely sensed data from satellites and aerial photographs.
 Additional prerequisite: Upper-division standing.